Stock Market Timeline

 7. Can you rely on it for a predictable income at retirement?

-Any dividends credited to your plan, on top of your annual guaranteed increase, would increase the amount you could take from your plan
+Any dividends credited to your policy, on top of your guaranteed annual increase, would increase the amount you could take from your plan.
+The Bank On Yourself Professionals only use companies that have paid a dividend every year for at least 100 years.

 Stocks and Mutual Funds

-There is no way to predict the value of your investment in 10 years, 20 years, or whenever you hoped to retire.
-The market can crash just as you’re approaching retirement, or after you retire, and undermine your best-laid plans
+There is no way to predict the value of your investment in 10 years, 20 years, or on the day you hoped to retire.
+The market can crash just as you’re approaching retirement, or after you retire, and undermine your best-laid plans.

 8. Does it “self-complete,” so your family or heirs also receive the money you had planned to save?